Leadership & Management

 Consider holding outdoor “walking meetings” with appropriate social distancing and masking as an alternative to Zoom virtual meetings if face-to-face discussions are preferred.

-Be sensitive to limitations of faculty who have responsibilities related to child or elder care where walking meetings and/ or outdoor activities may not be possible.
+Be sensitive to limitations of faculty and staff who have responsibilities related to child or elder care where walking meetings and/ or outdoor activities may not be possible.

 Consider even just nipping outside for a walk in between calls.
 Just make sure to dress for the weather!